nikkibudeanu/woofme/TESTING.md

 ### **Overall Test on plataform**

-In order to check that I covered all automated tests, I have used coverage tools.See the results below:
+To check that I covered all automated tests, I have used coverage tools.
+See the results below:

 <p><img src="media/readme/unittests/covreport.png"></p>